Super Bomberman 4: Battle Game

 The Battle Game has three modes.
 Battle Royale is the classic Bomberman battle mode, in which a maximum of five players (human-controlled or CPU) can play against each other, or divide themselves in two teams.
 Bombermen that are controlled by the CPU can have three different difficulty levels.
 Revenge carts can be enabled, and a bonus game, where the winner of a single match participates in a race to get an item, can also be enabled.
-The battle mode has ten stages, which can be changed using two different passwords.
+The battle mode has ten stages, which can be changed using three different passwords.

 Champion Mode allows a max of two players to face the Four Bomber Kings and Great Bomber in order for three rounds.
 The credits will appear when the player defeats the Four Bomber Kings and Great Bomber.

 Maniac Mode allows players to customize their own match with a number of options.
 Players can edit how and which items will appear on the battlefield and how many hits they can take before being defeated.
 However, players cannot make teams, change the timer, rounds, or stages, and are instead forced to play on the normal battle stage, with three rounds and three minutes.

 In Battle Game, the player can choose to play as Bomberman, the Four Bomber Kings, and Great Bomber.
 The Four Bomber Kings and Great Bomber each have a unique ability.
 Bazooka Bomber, Jet Bomber, and Great Bomber, however, will have their speed, number of bombs, and the range of their explosions decreased for ten seconds after using their abilities.
 Bomberman also has a unique ability that allows him to stop other Bombermen from grabbing or pushing him.